Creating and editing content templates

 Once the edit/add button are clicked, a popup will appear:

-So, you'll basically be putting blocks together and you'll be able to add your own text.
+So, you'll basically combining the blocks with your own text.

 For example, say we want to create a template that includes "My new blog post is awesome, check it out - blog post title".
 We can do this by writing the "My new blog post is awesome, check it out -" first and clicking on the "Insert title" box.
 Once done, the new template should look like this: